SoftBank in talks with Japanese banks as it seeks loans to bail out WeWork | The Japan Times

 SoftBank alone has cash reserves of over ¥2 trillion, but it plans to cover part of the new cash demand through loans, according to the sources.

 In addition to Mizuho, SoftBank has asked banks including MUFG Bank and Sumitomo Mitsui Banking Corp. for loans.
-But some of them are cautious about additional financing due to swelling loans to the company.
+But some of them are cautious about offering additional financing as loans to the company swell.